Rasputin and the Empress: Plot

 The highly fictionalized story takes place in the Russian Empire during the last years of the reign of Czar Nicholas II and the Czarina Alexandra.
 Reform-minded Prince Paul has long been concerned about the plight of the common people and knows a revolution is brewing.
 Prince Alexei, heir to the throne, is loved by the people but has hemophilia, and a slight fall turns out to be life-threatening.
-When royal physician Dr. Remezov is powerless to stop the boy's bleeding, Princess Natasha, Alexandra's lady-in-waiting and Paul's fiancee, recommends Rasputin as a healer.
+When royal physician Dr. Remezov is powerless to stop the boy's bleeding, Princess Natasha, Alexandra's lady-in-waiting and Paul's fiancée, recommends Rasputin as a healer.
 He convinces the frantic Empress that he has been sent by God to cure the child.
 Left alone with Alexei, he hypnotizes the boy and relieves his agony but also gradually makes Alexei a slave to his will.

 With the influence he now wields over the relieved parents, Rasputin begins replacing those loyal to them with his own men.
 He is greatly aided when the head of the secret police, fearful of losing his job over his failure to prevent the assassination of a nobleman close to the Czar, turns to him for help.
 With police dossiers at his disposal, Rasputin is able to use blackmail to increase his power even further.

 Prince Paul fears that Rasputin's actions will bring about the downfall of the empire.
 However, even Natasha believes in Rasputin.
 She warns him that Paul is going to try to kill him.
 Paul shoots him, but Rasputin is unharmed: he has taken the precaution of wearing a hidden metal breastplate.
 Nicholas forces Paul to resign his position when he admits he tried to assassinate the man.

 When Germany issues an ultimatum demanding that Russia cease mobilizing its army over the crisis between Austria-Hungary and Serbia, Nicholas and his advisers are divided.
 Rasputin convinces him to reject the ultimatum, leading to World War I.

 Finally, Rasputin begins to make subtle advances on Grand Duchess Maria, Alexandra's daughter.
 When Natasha finds out, she becomes furious and shouts that she will go to the Empress.
 Rasputin overpowers her and puts her in a deep trance.
 The Empress fortuitously enters the room at that moment, enabling Natasha to recover her wits and tell what she saw.
 When he is unable to shake Alexandra's faith in Natasha, Rasputin boasts of how he is now effectively Czar.
 In despair, the Empress sends for Paul.
 He assures her that he knows what to do.